dotkernel/dotkernel/docs/Prerequisites/Routing.md

 * `$path` - string path to match against (can also be a regex pattern)
 * `$middleware` - `callable` or `array` of callables, the middlewares to execute on specified path
 * `$methods` - HTTP methods to respond for (usually GET & POST), but can also respond to `PUT`, `PATCH` and `DELETE`
-* `$name` - a friendly name for the route, it can be used for internal communication when reffering to the specified route
+* `$name` - a name for the route, used for URL generation, to make sure the route is always generated correctly, even if it changes

 # Examples